Gabriel Moreno Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to rank 24th in baseball in home runs allowed (69 total, 1.3 per game).
+- Rockies pitchers combine to allow 71 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- In his most recent appearance on Thursday, the right-hander threw 4 1/3 innings against the Miami Marlins, allowing five earned runs while surrendering six hits.
+- His most recent time out was on Thursday against the Miami Marlins, when the lefty went five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.